dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/getting-started.rst

    :pyobject: energy

-In this example we have made an instruction for calculating the total energy of some input atomic structure using the effective medium theory (EMT) calculator.
-The :func:`asr.atomsopt` option decorator informs ASR that the instruction takes an atomic structure as an input named "atoms" and sets up a command line interface for this argument (this decorator is a special case of the more general :func:`asr.option` decorator).
-We will get back to this concept later in the tutorial.
+In this example we have made an instruction for calculating the total energy of a bulk metal in a given crystal structure using the effective medium theory (EMT) calculator.
+The :func:`asr.argument` helps ASR to construct a command-line interface to the instruction.
+Here we have used it to tell ASR that the two arguments of our instruction is to be interpreted as arguments on the command line (:func:`asr.option` serves the sames purpose but for command line options in stead).

-To run the instruction we require an atomic structure which can be generated with ASE's command-line interface

 The instruction is then easily run through the command-line interface